whiteboxdev/library-defold-rendy/README.md

 ### Coordinate Conversions (6 of 7)

-(This section needs more documentation effort.)

 It is often useful to convert between screen coordinates and world coordinates.
 One practical use-case is clicking on the screen, casting a ray into the game world, then retrieving all of the game object ids which intersect that ray.
 To accomplish tasks like this one, Rendy provides `screen_to_world()` and `world_to_screen()` functions.

 Defold passes an `action` table to its `on_input()` functions.
 The `action.x` variable does not reflect changes to the window's size relative to its initial size specified in the game.project file.
-The `action.screen_x` *does* reflect changes to the window's size.
+The `action.screen_x` *does* reflect size changes.
 For example, if a 960 x 540 window is resized to 1920 x 1080, then moving the cursor to the middle of the screen will show `action.xy = (480, 270)` and `action.screen_xy = (960, 540)`.
-Rendy expects these reflective screen variables when passing screen positions.
+Rendy expects `action.screen_xy` when passing screen positions to any of its utility functions.

+(Todo: Examples of coordinate-conversion functions.)

 ---